Civil War Memorial

 In the late 19th and early 20th centuries, Osage County experienced economic growth and industrialization.
 The discovery of oil in the county in the 1890s brought a boom to the local economy and led to the development of numerous oil wells.
 Today, Osage County remains an agricultural and oil-producing region, attracting visitors with its natural beauty and historical landmarks.

-This timeline provides a concise overview of the key events in the history of Osage County, Kansas.
+This timeline provides a condensed summary of the historical journey of Osage County, Kansas.

 • 1855 - The territory that would become Osage County, KS was established as part of the Kansas Territory.